JustinDDavis/100-days-of-code/log.md

 **Thoughts:** I wasn't too far from the solution.
 I did find myself a little distracted with some messaging application.
 Tomorrow probably just need to work on keeping focused for the hour and the task at hand.

 **Link to work:** [Algorithms - Symmetric Difference](projects/1_algorithms_symmetric_difference/main.js)

+### Day 2: August 4, 2020

+**Today's Progress**: Started to go back into Javascript Testing.
+Watching "Understanding TDD with Modern Javascript" and following along locally.

+**Thoughts:** I wasn't too far from the solution.
+I did find myself a little distracted with some messaging application.
+Tomorrow probably just need to work on keeping focused for the hour and the task at hand.

+**Link to work:** [Understanding TDD with Modern Javascript](https://youtu.be/oneGCBiPK_Q?t=2387) | Working Directory (projects/2_testing_javascript)